 11. NO INTERNATIONAL DELIVERY

-11.1 Unfortunately, we do not deliver to and postal or DX addresses outside the UK.
+11.1 Unfortunately, we do not deliver to by post or DX to any addresses outside the UK.

 11.2 You may place an order for Services from outside the UK, but this order must be for delivery to an address in the UK.